- Affirmative Recovery

 Before this law was passed, the statute of limitations was a major obstacle to survivors of childhood abuse seeking justice in courts of law.
 We have seen these types of timelines in other states; it presents a unique opportunity for survivors who were abused in New York.
 But when this window of time opens, it is important to act quickly.

 It is important that survivors are fully informed of their legal options before deciding how to proceed.
-Robins Kaplan has a New York office with attorneys and staff dedicated to representing survivors of childhood sex abuse.
+Robins Kaplan has a New York office with attorneys and business professionals dedicated to representing survivors of childhood sex abuse.
 We are available to discuss your options on the phone, by email, or in person.
 Please contact us today by dialing 212.980.2334 or fill out our online contact form above.

 Information about claims in New Jersey